-If you use this Termination, you will most likely sacrifice perfect reproducibility (even with environmentMode REPRODUCIBLE) because of an available CPU time difference:
+This Termination will most likely sacrifice perfect reproducibility (even with environmentMode REPRODUCIBLE) because the available CPU time differs frequently between runs:

-- The available CPU time influences the number of steps that can be taken, which might be a few more or less. - The Termination might produce slightly different time gradient values, which will send time gradient based algorithms (such as simulated annealing) on a radically different path.
+- The available CPU time influences the number of steps that can be taken, which might be a few more or less. - The Termination might produce slightly different time gradient values, which will send time gradient based algorithms (such as Simulated Annealing) on a radically different path.

-6.8.2.
-ScoreAttainedTermination
+6.8.3.
+BestScoreTermination